TyreqPW/DA_Portfolio/Project3/Project3Analysis.md

 ### Solution

+* Projected company_location column from the ds_salaries table
 * Used ```COUNT``` fucntion to find total number of employees from the company_location column with an alias as total
 * ```GROUP BY``` company_location column to find how many employees there are per company_location
 * ```ORDER BY``` total alias in descending order